Matthieu-Gallet/Bumble-audio-detection/README.md

 options:
   -h, --help            show this help message and exit --save_path SAVE_PATH
-                        Path to save meta data
-  --name NAME           name of measurement
+                        Path to folder output of process.py : has to be the one that was entered when launching process.py --name NAME           name of measurement : has to be the one that was entered when launching process.py
 ```

 Code for Audioset Tagging CNN from [Qiu Qiang Kong](https://github.com/qiuqiangkong/audioset_tagging_cnn)